mc24887/MD-e-Portfolio/modules/secure-software-development/index.md

 # Secure Software Development

-This section contains artefacts, reflections, and assessments for the **Secure Software Development** module.
+This page contains reflections, assignments, and skills development artefacts for the **Secure Software Development** module.